Pope Pius IX and the United States: Political involvement during the Civil War

 During the American Civil War, Catholics oriented themselves to John Hughes (the Archbishop of New York) in the Union and to Jean-Marie Odin (the Archbishop of New Orleans) in the Confederate States.
 Abraham Lincoln asked Pope Pius IX to elevate Hughes into the College of Cardinals, but Pius declined to do so.
 A decade later, Pius did elevate John McCloskey, Hughes's successor, to the College of Cardinals.

-Pope Pius IX never supported the Confederacy, but he did call for peace and offered mediation.
-He stressed the necessity of emancipation.
-Confederate diplomat Ambrose Dudley Mann met with the pope in December 1863 and received a letter addressed to the "Honorable President of the Confederate States of America."
+Historian Don H. Doyle writes, "During the American Civil War, the pope ... urged American bishops to call for peace at a time when peace meant separation, and privately he expressed strong sympathies with the South.
+The Confederacy sent envoys to enlist Pio Nono [Pius IX] in their cause and came away boasting the most powerful pontiff in Europe had recognized the Confederacy.
+The pope said nothing to refute such claims...."
+Specifically, Confederate diplomat Ambrose Dudley Mann met with the pope in December 1863 and received a letter addressed to the "Honorable President of the Confederate States of America."
 This was simple courtesy, though it had no legal effect.
 The Confederacy used it in propaganda to claim papal support.
 For example, Robert E. Lee called the pope "the only sovereign... in Europe who recognized our poor Confederacy".
 In fact, no diplomatic relations or recognitions were extended in either direction.
 In his dispatch to Richmond, Mann claimed a great diplomatic achievement for himself; he believed the letter was "a positive recognition of our Government".
 Confederate Secretary of State Judah P. Benjamin told Mann it was "a mere inferential recognition, unconnected with political action or the regular establishment of diplomatic relations" and thus did not assign it the weight of formal recognition.

+After the end of the war, Pope Pius IX sent an inscribed photograph of himself to the imprisoned former president of the Confederacy, Jefferson Davis.